 What is Online SEO?

-Online SEO is any action that you take that contributes to the search rankings of your own website directly.
+Online SEO is any action you take that directly contributes to the search rankings of your own website.
 When you update your site in any way, post a new piece of content or highlight a new product or service, this is an example of online SEO in action.

 What is Offline SEO?